The Sea-god is sailing...

 Click HERE to go directly to the project webpage - take a good look at this exciting and unique recording project featuring the bassoon!

 Sir Mark Elder, Gavin Henderson, Brian Kay, Roger Birnstingl, Andrew Keener and Professor Raymond Tallis

 A chance to invest in this special project...

 Wednesday 12th June at 2030: Music Festival at Cucugnan in the south of France, given by the Benyounes String Quartet, Mamie Matsuda (soprano), Mario Mora (piano), Daniel Broncano (clarinet), Laurence Perkins (bassoon) and Thierry Roggen (double bass) - click HERE for details.

 Wednesday 10th July at 8pm at Higham Hall, Cumbria: Chamber music concert with Philippa Davies (flute), Colin Honour (clarinet), Laurence Perkins (bassoon) and Jan Willem Nelleke (piano).
 Admission £10 at the door.

-Friday 20th September (time tbc) at St. Barnabas Church, Carlisle
+Friday 20th September at 7.30pm at St. Barnabas Church, Carlisle

 Saturday 21st September at 6pm at Patterdale Church, Cumbria